 Miracles are indeed great and small.
 The connection between the father and his son, the love born in the mother for her child, the seeking and responding in the intimate places of our human soul with one another and with our Lord is the fashioning of prayer.
 It is placed in the midst of the grand working universe, the miracles of the cosmos.

 We may seek and ask and move freely in the kingdom of God, resting in the knowledge that He is greater, as high as the heavens are above us...yet near and attentive to our small frame.
-And His will is also such, that in it we can come into his arms and ask for our hearts, knowing he sees all, directs all for our good, from the farthest reaches of space to the innermost chambers of our hearts.
+And, His will is also such, that in it we can come into his arms and ask for our hearts desire, knowing he sees all, directs all for our good, from the farthest reaches of space to the innermost chambers of our hearts.

-There is no need for fear but that we should stop trusting in His embrace.
-In his embrace is found the love of the son for the mother, the mother for her child, the father for his children, and the great goings on of the vast and wide expanse of our dwelling place in the flesh.
+Truly, there is no need for fear but that we should stop trusting in His embrace.
+In his embrace is found the love of the son for the mother, the mother for her child, the father for his children, and the great goings on of the vast and wide expanse of our dwelling place in the flesh, this realm of crossing point of spirit and matter.

-What relief we gain in this example, that we cannot spoil his intent.
+What relief we gain in this example from MacDonald's sermon, that we cannot spoil his intent.
 The widow pleaded again and again for justice, and did not consider the material world and the resistance of the evil there, beyond the power of the will of God.
-The unrighteousness judge could not stop the will of God, the mother of Jesus could not harm his good plan, the widow of Christ's parable in Luke 18 was rewarded for the persistence in the face of the resistance of this world to the will of God.
+The unrighteous judge could not stop the will of God.
+The mother of Jesus could not harm his good plan.
+Even more, the widow of Christ's parable in Luke 18 was rewarded for the persistence in the face of the resistance of this world to the will of God.

 In Christ is modeled that incredible confidence and strength of security.